Key points

 What is a solar battery backup system

-A solar battery backup system is essentially a solar battery that has the ability to continue to power essential appliances during a blackout.
-A good system will also be able to continue collecting energy from the solar panels so that the battery is not instantly depleted.
+A solar battery backup system is essentially a solar battery that stores electricity to power essential appliances during a blackout.
+A good system can also continue collecting energy from the solar panels during a power outage, so that the battery is not instantly depleted.

-There are different levels of backup battery.
-To determine which you would need, it might be worth considering how often your neighbourhood suffers from blackouts, how long they last for and which critical appliances you’d need to continue running.
+There are a few different levels of backups for solar panels.
+To determine which one you need, it might be worth considering how often your neighbourhood suffers from blackouts, how long they last and which critical appliances you’d need to continue running.
 If blackouts are not very common where you live, you’d probably be okay with a regular battery.

-While a solar battery backup system would not necessarily mean that you could “live off the grid” forever, it could help to power your essential appliances (including lights) during a blackout.
+While a solar battery backup system won’t necessarily mean that you can live off the grid forever, it could help power your appliances during a blackout.

-When a blackout occurs, solar batteries with backup capabilities kick in, as long as there is enough energy stored before the power goes out.
+When a blackout occurs, solar batteries with backup capabilities kick in as long as there’s enough energy stored before the power outage.

-The set-up is fairly simple: a cable is run from the battery and solar inverter to a selected number of circuits in the switchboard, protected by a main battery circuit breaker and one changeover switch for protection.
-Essentially, this divides your home into two circuits, “essential” and “non-essential.”
+The set-up is fairly simple: a cable is run from the battery and solar inverter to a select number of circuits in the switchboard, protected by a main battery circuit breaker and one changeover switch for protection.
+This divides your home into two circuits: essential and non-essential.
 Things like your fridge, oven and lights may be put in the essential category while your non-essentials such as the coffee machine or gaming system might not make the cut.

-In the event that the power does drop out, these appliances would then draw on electricity directly from the battery, meaning that even during a blackout your solar power can keep the lights on.
+In the event that the power does drop out, these appliances would then draw electricity directly from the battery, meaning that your solar power can keep the lights on, even during a blackout.

 How does a battery with backup differ from a regular solar battery?

-A solar battery with backup capabilities can both provide power at night and during a blackout as well as, depending on the model, allowing the solar panels to continue to generate power – for both the house and to recharge the battery.
+In contrast, a solar battery with backup capabilities can provide power both at night and during a blackout.
+Depending on the model, a back up battery can also allow the solar panels to continue to generate power while in use– for both the house and to recharge the battery.

 What is the lifespan of a solar battery backup system?